-His song “Wishing Well” spent three weeks at #1 on the Indie Charts while another original charted #12 in Australia in 2012.
+His song “Wishing Well” spent three weeks at #1 on the Indie Charts while another original charted #12 in Australia.
 And to think it all started during a square dance at a building owned by Smith’s grandfather.

 It wasn’t long before Steve had a banjo in his own hands.
 He was able to borrow one from a family friend and taught himself to play by listening to the radio in his dad’s car.
 Steve remembers the day the family friend came back to collect the banjo and the realization that Steve’s family couldn’t afford to purchase it.